ariel-grc/ariel-grc/README.md

 🔗 [LinkedIn Profile](https://linkedin.com/in/arielbethea)

-🚨 Actively pursuing roles in Governance, Risk, Compliance, Delivery & Controls, and AI Governance operations.
+🚨 Interested in Governance, Compliance, Risk Management, and AI Governance, with a focus on documentation, controls, and operational accountability.